basho/basho_docs/source/languages/en/riakts/using/planning.md

 #####Local Key

 The second key (local key) MUST contain the same 3 fields in the same order as the partition key.
 This ensures that the same fields determining your data's partition also dictate the sorting of the data within that partition.

+##More information

+Still unsure how best to structure your Riak TS table?
+Check out our [best practice recommendations][bestpractices].

+Confused about columns, primary key, etc?
+Check out [Advanced Planning][advancedplanning] for full definitions.

 ##Next Steps